SciML/ReservoirComputing.jl/docs/src/tutorials/getting_started.md

 ## Generating the data

 Starting off the workflow, the first step is to obtain the data.
-We use `OrdinaryDiffEq` to derive the Lorenz system data.
+We use `OrdinaryDiffEqAdamsBashforthMoulton` to derive the Lorenz system data.
 The data is passed to the model as a matrix, where the rows are the features and the columns represent the time steps.

 ```@example lorenz
-using OrdinaryDiffEq
+using OrdinaryDiffEqAdamsBashforthMoulton

 # define lorenz system
 function lorenz!(du, u, p, t)